Table of Contents

-You can also use O.R.
-Tambo International Airport (JNB) in Johannesburg and drive from there.
+You can also be able use O.R Tambo International in Johannesburg and drive from there.
 O.R.
 Tambo is where most visitors enter South Africa, and drive directly to destination or wait to be picked up by a tour operator.

 The nearest airport is in Polokwane and is 200km from the park.
 It is possible to take a connecting domestic flight from Johannesburg to Polokwane to reach the destination.

 There are a number of South African National Parks camps in the Mapungubwe area ranging from luxury, midrange, budget all offering a range of self-catering lodges, wilderness camps and tented camps.
 Some of the Mapungubwe camp include; Limpopo Forest Tented Camp, Mazhou Camping Site, leokwe camp among others.